 Think of a group project.
 When individuals align their strengths and ideas, working towards shared goals rather than competing for individual recognition, the result is far greater than what any one person could produce.
 By pooling their intelligence, the group generates collective intelligence—leading to better ideas, sound decisions, and innovative solutions.

-VIDEO Linda Hill, PhD., speaking on Collective Genius, courtesy of Microsoft Research
+Linda Hill, PhD., speaking on Collective Genius, courtesy of Microsoft Research

-Examples of Collective Intelligence (Real-Life Applications) Collective intelligence isn’t just an abstract concept—it’s actively shaping industries, communities, and even global security.
+Collective intelligence isn’t just an abstract concept—it’s actively shaping industries, communities, and even global security.
 Whether tackling large-scale problems or solving everyday issues, collective intelligence emerges when diverse groups pool their knowledge and skills to achieve more than any individual or organization could alone.

-Online Communities and Social Networks On a more personal level, collective intelligence thrives in online communities, forums, and social networks.
+On a more personal level, collective intelligence thrives in online communities, forums, and social networks.
 Platforms like Wikipedia embody facilitated conversations and information sharing, leading to the creation of vast, accurate knowledge bases.
 The collective contributions of volunteers make it one of the most trusted resources available today.

 Similarly, platforms like Reddit, Quora, and parenting forums show how collective intelligence benefits a broader range of people in their daily lives.
 Whether troubleshooting tech issues or seeking life advice, these digital spaces leverage shared experiences to solve problems more effectively.

-Grassroots Movements and Local Projects Closer to home, collective intelligence fuels community projects, grassroots initiatives, and local innovation hubs.
+Closer to home, collective intelligence fuels community projects, grassroots initiatives, and local innovation hubs.
 When residents collaborate to improve their neighborhoods, organize events, or advocate for change, they tap into their shared knowledge and skills to bring about meaningful results.
 These small-scale applications of collective intelligence demonstrate that when people unite around a common goal, the impact can extend far beyond the group itself.

 Beyond personal and local initiatives, collective intelligence drives innovation across industries.

-Business and Innovation The private sector frequently taps into collective intelligence to drive innovation and solve complex problems.
+The private sector frequently taps into collective intelligence to drive innovation and solve complex problems.
 Open-source projects, crowdsourcing initiatives, and collaborative think tanks enable clients to achieve better solutions by pooling diverse insights and contributions.
 For example, platforms like GitHub allow developers across the world to collaborate on software projects, accelerating technological advancements through shared knowledge.

 Outside of tech, collective intelligence also plays a role in everyday consumer decisions.
 Crowdfunding platforms like Kickstarter and GoFundMe rely on the contributions of many to support creative projects and social causes.
 Similarly, product review sites such as Amazon and Yelp aggregate user feedback, allowing consumers to make more informed purchasing decisions.
 These platforms demonstrate how collective intelligence can guide innovation, solve problems, and influence markets—even at the individual level.